saigerutherford/ADNI_fMRI_protocol/s6_mriqc/README.md

    - `apptainer build <image_path> docker://nipreps/mriqc:<version>`.
 6. Parses the heuristics CSV to construct a list of subject IDs (one per row that passes QC and is not yet marked as done).
 7. Splits the subject list into chunks of at most 499 entries and writes one job-array input file per chunk.
-8. For each chunk, writes an MRIQC job-array Slurm script that:
+8. For each chunk, writes an MRIQC job-array Slurm script that you submit separately, where each array task:
    - loads `apptainer`,
    - picks the subject ID for the current `SLURM_ARRAY_TASK_ID`,
    - creates a temporary work directory under `paths.mriqc_results_root`,